 A name that can be misread

 Some word combinations that are easy to read with spaces become ambiguous when you are forced to take out the spaces for a URL.
+You really don’t want people misreading your domain name.
+It might be obvious to you how it should be read because you came up with it, but make sure that there aren’t other ways that it could be read.

 Some people will add in hyphens to get around the above problem, but my general advice is to try to avoid them.
 They are really hard for people to remember and just don’t look clean.